-The Detailed Asset Management Plans for our critical assets have been produced and will be review and updated to a consistent plan structure for all the plans.
-In addition, the review will the following key actions:
+The Detailed Asset Management Plans for our critical assets have been produced and will be reviewed and updated to a consistent plan structure for all the plans.
+In addition, the review will include the following key actions:

 - Asset Register Data ensuring the City has acquired the right asset inventory data to make tactical and strategic decisions. - Service level review for all assets to determine optimum inspection, response, renewal and upgrades.
-This includes environmental, social and cultural service levels. - Further refinement of the identification of critical assets especially in the context of resilience and climate change. - Further refinement of risk-based priorities for renewal planning. - Further enhance life cycling modelling to provide more efficient and effective renewal funding scenarios - Use technology and smart city initiatives to make better tactical and strategic decisions.
+This includes environmental, social and cultural service outcomes. - Further refinement of the identification of critical assets especially in the context of resilience, climate change and Indigenous Cultural & Intellectual Protocols. - Further refinement of risk-based priorities for renewal planning. - Further enhance life cycling modelling to provide more efficient and effective renewal funding scenarios - Use technology and smart city initiatives to make better tactical and strategic decisions.